 It was not until 1981 that the MassDPW began work on rebuilding MA 146.
 During the next three years, the state rebuilt the 13.1-mile-long section from just south of Boston Road in Sutton to the Massachusetts-Rhode Island border, replacing the three-lane undivided section with a four-lane freeway.
 In contrast to the older four-lane section to the north, a wide grassy median separated opposing traffic flows.
 The state also established a "no-cut" line along this section of MA 146, eliminating all at-grade intersections and curb cuts.
 It even moved a cemetery in the path of the highway that belonged to a former almshouse in Uxbridge at the cost of $107,500.

-In September 2003, the 1.5-mile-long "Kane Square" segment of MA 146 freeway opened to traffic.
-The $57 million extension just north of the I-90 / US 20 interchange provided a new interchange for Millbury Street.
+• In September 2003, the 1.5-mile-long "Kane Square" segment of the MA 146 Expressway was opened to traffic.
+The $57 million extension just north of the I-90 / US 20 interchange provided a new interchange at Millbury Street.

 According to the Massachusetts Highway Department (MHD), the completed freeway sections of MA 146 handle approximately 25,000 vehicles per day (AADT).
-This figure is expected to increase significantly upon completion of the remaining Worcester and Millbury-to-Sutton freeway sections.
+This figure is expected to increase significantly upon completion of the remaining freeway section to be completed between Millbury and Sutton.

 CLOSING THE MISSING FREEWAY LINK FROM MILLBURY TO SUTTON: In October 2001, the MHD and the Central Massachusetts Regional Planning Commission initiated studies on the existing four-lane undivided section of MA 146 from the MA 122A (Main Street) interchange in Millbury south to the Central Turnpike interchange in Sutton.
 Built during the 1930's and 1940's, this 4.1-mile-long section of MA 146, which handles approximately 25,000 vehicles per day (AADT), suffers from substandard design.
 Traffic lights and curb cuts only make matters worse, though the closure of median crossovers during the early 2000's have provided a stopgap measure of safety.